I’m going to make a claim and then attempt to persuade you to believe it. I can’t make you believe me, but I hope to do so.

 Getting down to those deepest feelings requires love.
 Perhaps there are some people in this world who are untouchable.
 But I’ve yet to know anyone who cannot be affected at some level by patient, heartfelt persuasion over time.

-The ability to patiently persuade is a skill we must develop over our lifetime if we’re to really make a difference.
-It will take us our lifetime to truly figure things out for ourselves.
-Therefore, we need to give other people that same time and opportunity to develop through patient persuasion.
+The ability to patiently persuade is a skill we must develop over our lifetime if we’re to really help those around us.
+While we're trying to become better, we need to give other people that same time and opportunity to develop through patient persuasion.